cbkerr/signac-docs/docs/source/tutorial.rst

 To use this feature, make sure that you are on a system with any of the supported schedulers and then run the ``$ python project.py submit`` command.

-As an example, we could submit the operation ``compute_volume`` to the cluster.

-``$ python project.py submit -o compute_volume -n 1 -w 1.5``

-This command submits to the cluster the operation ``compute_volume`` for the next available 5 jobs, and each job is submitted with a walltime of 1.5 hours.
+For example, the following command submits to the cluster the operation ``compute_volume`` for the next available 5 jobs, and each job is submitted with a walltime of 1.5 hours.
 We can use the ``--pretend`` option to output the text of the submission document.
 Here is some sample output used on Stampede2, a SLURM-based queuing system: